ge-flight-analytics/ems-api-sdk/python/README.md

 connection = emspy.Connection("username", "password")
 ```

-Bu default, the API endpoint ***https://fas.efoqa.com/api*** will be used, but an optional argument can be used to set a different one:
+By default, the API endpoint ***https://fas.efoqa.com/api*** will be used, but an optional argument can be used to set a different one:
 ```python
 import emspy
 connection = emspy.Connection("username", "password", uri_root="https://myapiendpoint/api" )